CarolineRinks/CS423-Intro-to-AI/Search_Engine/README.md

 -------------
 .pickle files
 -------------
-The file docs.pickle contains the scraped text from each webpage and links.pickle contains the links found on each webpage.
+The generated file docs.pickle contains the scraped text from each webpage and links.pickle contains the links found on each webpage.
 The docs.pickle and links.pickle files in this folder were generated with the following command: